0xkevindiep/EZFlipper/README.md

-# Kash Machine
+# Cash Machine

 ## Description
-Kash Machine is a program that scrapes a third party marketplace, [Grailed](https://www.grailed.com/), to find brand new items and compares the buying price to the average sale price of that same item on another reselling marketplace, [StockX](https://stockx.com/), to calculate the possible profit
+Cash Machine is a program that scrapes a third party marketplace, [Grailed](https://www.grailed.com/), to find brand new items and compares the buying price to the average sale price of that same item on another reselling marketplace, [StockX](https://stockx.com/), to calculate the possible profit